jundis/CWSlack-SlashCommands/README.md

 9. Modify the config.php file with your companies values, Full configuration info below.
 10. Test it in Slack!

+To enable ConnectWise link to follow and unfollow a ticket:

+1. Open Setup Tables in ConnectWise.
+2. Open the "Links" table.
+3. Create a new Link referencing "Service"
+4. Set the Link Name to "Slack Follow"
+5. Set the Link Definition to https://yourdomain.tld/cwslack-follow.php?memberid=[memberid]&srnumber=[srnumber]&method=follow
+6. Create a new Link referencing "Service"
+7. Set the Link Name to "Slack Unfollow"
+8. Set the Link Definition to https://yourdomain.tld/cwslack-follow.php?memberid=[memberid]&srnumber=[srnumber]&method=unfollow
+9. Change the "method" on these links to whatever you set your $followtoken and $unfollowtoken to in config.php.
+10. Test the links!

 ## cwslack-incoming.php

 1. Download the cwslack-incoming.php file and config.php file.